Indian Airlines Flight 257

 Indian Airlines Flight 257 was an Indian Airlines domestic passenger flight operating on the Calcutta–Imphal–Dimapur route.
 On 16 August 1991, the Boeing 737-2A8 registered VT-EFL crashed into the hilly terrain of Thangjing Hill during its descent, killing all 63 passengers and 6 crew members on board.

 The crash was attributed to the pilot's non-adherence to the written procedure for an approach to Imphal.
-The crew decided to violate the approach procedure by taking a short cut and eventually misplaced the aircraft to hilly terrain in the area.
-During the approach, the crew didn't adequately monitor their instruments, despite the deteriorating weather condition at the time.
+The crew decided to violate the approach procedure by taking a short cut and eventually slammed the aircraft into the hilly terrain.
+During the approach, the crew did not adequately monitor their instruments, despite the deteriorating weather condition at the time.
 Their actions were influenced by the pilot's decision to solely rely on his extreme familiarity with the terrain.

 Aircraft

 The aircraft involved in the accident was a Boeing 737-2A8, delivered to Indian Airlines in 1977 with an Indian registration of VT-EFL.
 The aircraft had been switched from civilian aircraft to military aircraft at least twice, in 1981 and 1986, with a military registration of K2371.
 It had accumulated more than 33,000 total flight cycles and had undergone a major aircraft inspection in July 1990.
 The aircraft was equipped with two Pratt & Whitney Canada JT8D-17A engines.

 The aircraft was maintained in accordance with the approved schedules.
 No major defects were listed in the technical log.
 However, it had been involved in an accident in 1978 when it struck a person during landing in Hyderabad.